-It is believed that the first chopsticks were invented about 5,000 years ago in China, where they were used as a tool for cooking and serving the food.
-Currently, China, Japan, Korea and Vietnam are the world’s biggest users of chopsticks.
+It is believed that the first chopsticks were invented about 5,000 years ago in China, where they were used as a tool for cooking and serving food.
+Currently, China, Japan, Korea, and Vietnam are the world’s biggest users of chopsticks.

 Some sources claim that using chopsticks can change your eating habits and avoid overeating, which is the main cause of gaining excessive weight.
 Using chopsticks helps you eat slower by taking smaller bites and this way also allows for better chewing of the food.

 Some people prefer using chopsticks over conventional tableware, because chopsticks allow you to pick up food precisely, keeping it intact, while using a fork can destroy a piece of food or leave holes, causing loss of precious juices.